‘General Hospital’ Spoilers: Hot Julexis Promo Shows Cops Bust Up Sexy Reunion Between Julian And Alexis

 PCPD Interrupts Steamy Julexis Reunion

 General Hospital spoilers promise that Jason is front and center when the Port Charles cops bust in on Julian and Alexis but Jason might not want to see that much of his mother-in-law.
-Julian planned to leave town but might have been having second thoughts after Alexis confirmed her love for him is still there but then his choices are taken away when the cops kick in the door.
+Julian planned to leave town but might have been having second thoughts after Alexis confirmed her love for him is still there, but then his choices are taken away when the cops kick in the door.

-Recent General Hospital spoilers from Soap Opera Digest show Julian in handcuffs at the PCPD so he doesn’t get the chance to escape.
+Recent General Hospital spoilers from Soap Opera Digest show Julian in handcuffs at the PCPD, so he doesn’t get the chance to escape.
 Other GH spoilers tease Alexis will fight to help Julian avoid becoming the scapegoat for Liv’s crimes even though Sam is being so spiteful.
 Julian was trying to protect all of them the only way he knew how from his maniac sister.

 GH fans will have to wait and see if Julian stays behind bars or if Alexis can find a way to save him and give Julexis a new shot at happily ever after.
 More to come from these and other General Hospital spoilers.